 In addition to these measures, and the previously mentioned point about the ground spoilers, the JTSB also recommended that the MD-11 incorporate a system to indicate whether the gear is on the ground; that a more robust fire barrier be installed between the cargo area and the cockpit; and that Boeing alleviate the MD-11’s undesirable landing characteristics by any means possible, including by preventing large nose-down inputs during touchdown or introducing a system to automatically initiate a bounce recovery.

 Today, over 100 MD-11s continue to fly, all of them with cargo airlines like FedEx — the last MD-11 in passenger service was retired in 2014.
 Since the 2010 crash landing in Riyadh, there haven’t been any more accidents — but the MD-11 remains just as tricky to fly.
 Back in the day, pilots came up with all kinds of disparaging nicknames for it, from “Death Star” to “Scud,” after the erratic Scud missiles used by Iraq during the Gulf War.
 Improvements over the years have eliminated the most common ways to lose control outright, but the plane is still sensitive, slow to respond, and easy to overcontrol.
 One might call the MD-11 a failed experiment, although that’s not quite true — it probably still has a fairly long life ahead of it in the cargo industry.
-But at the same time, the story of the MD-11 is a cautionary tale that will probably prevent a similarly-designed plane from being built in the future — and not necessarily due to safety.
+But at the same time, the story of the MD-11 is a cautionary tale that will probably prevent a plane with similar design characteristics from being built in the future— and not necessarily just due to safety concerns.
 Indeed, when Boeing elected to cease production of the MD-11 in 2000, it was not because the plane was unsafe, but because it couldn’t compete economically with its peers.
-The era of twin-engine jets with docile flight characteristics is doubtlessly here to stay.
+The era of long-range twin-engine jets with docile flight characteristics is doubtlessly here to stay.